Top 10 Best Stop Motion TV Shows of All Time

 It's great for both kids and adults.

-Bob the Builder Bob the Builder is a British children's animated television show created by Keith Chapman.
-In the original series, Bob appears in a stop motion animated programme as a building contractor, specialising in masonry, along with his colleague Wendy, various neighbours and friends, and their gang of anthropomorphised... read more
+Bob the Builder is a British children's animated television show created by Keith Chapman.
+In the original series, Bob appears in a stop-motion animated program as a building contractor who specializes in masonry.
+He works alongside his colleague Wendy, various neighbors and friends, and a team of anthropomorphized... read more

 I know what you're thinking: what is a children's show aimed at that 1-5 age range doing here?
 You can't help but realize when you see joke memes of this, Bob sticks out in your mind, like it or not.